nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - `typedesc[Foo]` now renders as such instead of `type Foo` in compiler messages.
 - `runnableExamples` now show originating location in stacktraces on failure.
 - `SuccessX` message now shows more useful information.
-- new `DuplicateModuleImport` warning, and improved `UnusedImport` and `XDeclaredButNotUsed` accuracy.
+- New `DuplicateModuleImport` warning, improved `UnusedImport` and `XDeclaredButNotUsed` accuracy.

 Compatibility notes:
-- `--hint:CC` now goes to stderr (like all other hints) instead of stdout.
+- `--hint:CC` now prints to stderr (like all other hints) instead of stdout.

 ## Building and running Nim programs, configuration system